When I boot up an Apple device for the first time, it always strikes me as annoying to find that the address book is sorted by last name first.

 Perhaps there's a committee of address book creators too, who uphold the guidelines of what makes a good address book.
 I'm just speculating at this point.

-I’d be interested to know what other default settings bug you!
-You can let me know through a variety of different mediums.
+I'd be interested to know what other default settings bug you!
+You can let me know through the variety of different mediums in the footer below.